UberHowley/haii-a5/README.md

 If you haven't already, make sure you watch the Google Colab instructional video, linked in the Glow assignment.

 ### Step #2 Ensure you have all programming modules
-This week, our installation could be a bit tricky.
 The code to install and import everything you need is already in the Google Colab.
-We need:
+However, for thoroughness (and for the adventurous who wish to set this up in their own environments), we need:
 * _scikit-image_ `!pip install scikit-image`
 * _tensorflow 1.15_ `!pip install tensorflow==1.15`
   * If getting this error: `ERROR: Could not find a version that satisfies the requirement tensorflow==1.15`, you likely have python version 3.8 or later, which requires tensorflow 2.2 or later (as of writing, Colab uses Python 3.7.1).
 You may need to downgrade your python version (we can enforce the Python version in Google Colab by clicking Runtime -> Change Runtime Type).